saeed-3laa/Sales-Analysis-2009-2012/README.md

 - **Data Prep**: Data was cleaned and loaded into Power BI for DAX measures and relationships.

 ## Dashboard Screenshots
-Here are the key views from the Power BI dashboard.
-Replace the placeholders below with actual image paths (e.g., `images/screenshot1.png`) when uploading to GitHub.

 ### 1. Overview & Time Series (Years and Months)
 ![Overview Dashboard - KPIs, Sales by Year/Month, Orders & Profit by Year, Total Discount by Year](images/screenshot1.png)